algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

 ### Loop Unrolling

 One thing you might have noticed about the loop above is that there is a lot of overhead to process a single element.
-During each cycle, there is only one useful instruction executed, and the other 3 are maintaining the iterator and trying to find out if we are done yet.
+During each cycle, there is only one useful instruction executed, and the other 3 are incrementing the iterator and trying to find out if we are done yet.

 What we can do is to *unroll* the loop by grouping iterations together — equivalent to writing something like this in C: